Fish & SeafoodMain CourseMaison Mirabeau WinesProvencal RecipesTaste

 Olive Tapenade Crusted Cod and Rosé Braised Fennel

-Cod is morue in French, buy your fish the day of to ensure maximal freshness.
-Save a bit of preparation time by making the olive tapenade and braised fennel in advance.
+Cod (morue, in French), buy your fish the day you plan to cook it to ensure maximal freshness.
+Save some preparation time by making the olive tapenade and braised fennel in advance.

 Olive Tapenade Crusted Cod